 “…In comparison to other systems used UBIMET offers a highly customisable, extremely reliable and easy-to-use product, from the system administrator through to the end receiver.”

 Peter BurtonManager – Health Safety & Training, Karara Mining Limited

 Effective resources deployment

 One of the most obvious and under-leveraged tools available to site managers to optimise activities is accurate weather forecasting.
-Even today in 2017 too many mining sector personnel rely on visual analysis to assess the weather.
-Some site managers’ main forecasting technique is to literally walk out on the balcony, look at the sky and stick their proverbial fingers in the air, to gauge the wind.
+Even today, too many mining sector personnel rely on visual analysis to assess the weather.
 Others rely on a broad range, publicly accessible weather reports.
-Such conventional methodology can be charitably characterised as sub-optimal at best.
-Often it can be downright misleading.
+Such conventional methodology can be charitably characterised as sub-optimal at best, often it can be downright misleading.
 Access and use of consistent, methodical and reliable weather reports provide far better criteria to assess when to demobilise and remobilise operations and when to re-allocate resources away from more dangerous and weather-affected site areas.
 For example information regarding the location and movement of thunderstorms can reduce downtime due to the ability it provides site managers to more efficiently control operations.

 Our goal is to help you make informed and accurate weather decisions to improve the productivity of your mining project.
 Over the past 10 years we have developed a number of products and services to assist with: